DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC) and SAML.

 Step 3: Add values to the DeskDay SSO screen

-In the DeskDay Portal → Customers, open the customer account.
+In the DeskDay Portal → Customers, open your company or customer account.

 Select SSO+